jonnor/embeddedml/README.md

 0.1

 * Also store log2(std) as model parameter
-* Test quadratic lognorm function
+* Make interface be fixed-point
 * Add basic automated tests
 * Move to own repository